NLnetLabs/draft-sury-toorop-dns-cookies-algorithms/draft-sury-dnsop-rfc7873bis-00.md

 to deploy on multi-vendor anycast networks, because the Server Cookie constructed by one implementation cannot be validated by another.

 This document provides precise directions for creating Server Cookies to address this issue.
-It also provides operator guidelines for DNS Cookies deployments on multi-vendor anycast networks.
-Furthermore, [@!FNV] is obsoleted as a suitable Message Authentication Code function for calculating DNS Cookies. [@!SipHash-2.4] is introduced as a new REQUIRED MAC function for calculating DNS Cookies.
+Furthermore, [@FNV] is obsoleted as a suitable Message Authentication Code function for calculating DNS Cookies. [@SipHash-2.4] is introduced as a new REQUIRED MAC function for calculating DNS Cookies.

 This document updates [@!RFC7873]